maths/moodle-qtype_stack/doc/en/STACK_question_admin/Sample_questions.md

 We would encourage colleagues to release their materials under a creative commons licence.
 Please contact the developers.

+A significant advantage of using questions from the STACK library is that they are distributed with the source code, and therefore use features which match your version of STACK.

 # Moodle courses released with STACK #

 STACK is released with a demonstration course which contains hundreds of tested STACK questions.
 Many have a full worked solution and random variants, and this represents a substantial resource.